This policy was last updated on 16 October 2023.

 3.1 DICE processes Candidates’ data as part of entering into the contract of employment.

-3.2 DICE further processes Candidates’ data based on its legitimate interest to assess the Candidates’ job applications, to compare it to other candidates and for recruitment analytics purposes, and to make/defend against potential claims.
+3.2 DICE further processes Candidates’ data based on its reasonable interest to assess the Candidates’ job applications, to compare it to other candidates and for recruitment analytics purposes, and to make/defend against potential claims.

 3.3 We may ask for your consent in other cases where we process your data.
 Such consent can be withdrawn at any time by contacting us at firstname.lastname@example.org.
 Please note that the withdrawal of consent will not affect the lawfulness of processing based on consent before the withdrawal.